Real-time Collaborative Multi-Level Modeling by Conflict-Free Replicated Data Types: Background

 Despite the omitted update after receiving $x=15,t=1$, the message can still be stored in User B's local replicas.
 It is the responsibility of the CRDT implementation to decide whether to store outdated data or not.
-Some use-cases might require such behavior; but the performance of CRDTs is proportional with the data they store \citep{sun2020real}, and often requires implementing complex garbage collection mechanisms \citep{bauwens2019memory}.
+Some use-cases might require such behavior.
+However, the performance of CRDT is proportional with the data they store \citep{sun2020real}, and often requires implementing complex garbage collection mechanisms \citep{bauwens2019memory}.

-The LWW paradigm satisfies the requirements for real-time collaboration defined by \citet{sun1998achieving}: (i) convergence, i.e., every stakeholder's local data must exhibit the same state after updates have been applied; (ii) user intention preservation, i.e., the original user's intention must be preserved; (iii) causality preservation, i.e., updates must be ordered in the same causal way by each stakeholder; and (iv) timely execution, i.e., operations must propagate and the system must reconcile within a deadline that provides a smooth user experience.
+The LWW paradigm satisfies the requirements for real-time collaboration defined by Sun et al.~\cite{sun1998achieving}: (i) convergence, i.e., every stakeholder's local data must exhibit the same state after updates have been applied; (ii) user intention preservation, i.e., the original user's intention must be preserved; (iii) causality preservation, i.e., updates must be ordered in the same causal way by each stakeholder; and (iv) timely execution, i.e., operations must propagate and the system must reconcile within a deadline that provides a smooth user experience.